 Once you find a level parking spot, grab your levels and head into the camper (still hitched to the truck).
 You probably have an idea of what needs to be adjusted, but it’s important to confirm everything with the levels.
 There are a lot of different places that you can check for level, but my go-to ones are dead center on the floor of the trailer, stove, counters, rear bumper, and front frame.
 I like to use both the long and short levels.
 The short one is great for checking the level of things like the stove, RV freezer, countertop, etc. The large one allows you to get more accurate on the longer stretches of flat surfaces such as the floor, bumper, etc.

 Once you take your level measurements, head back outside and begin building your side-to-side blocks or using another leveling system (Anderson Levels) to raise the side of the RV.
-Slowly back onto the blocks or ramps and then head back to the RV to check how you did.
+Slowly back onto the blocks or ramps, and then head back to the RV to check how you did.
 Take more measurements and adjust if needed.
 Remember to get your trailer as close to level as possible for this step.

 Once you are satisfied with your side-to-side level, chock your wheels and disconnect from the truck from the RV if necessary.
 Then, repeat the same leveling process for front to back.
 However, this is much quicker now that you can use the tongue jack.
 Once you’re happy with the RV level, you’re done.
 Sometimes it’s easy to say “good enough” when setting your level.
 However, if you do that now when setting up the LevelMatePRO+, all future levels will just be “good enough.”
-If you’re in a motorhome, your process will be a little different, but just use whatever method you traditionally use to level your RV.
+If you’re in a motorhome, your process will be a little different, but just use whatever method you traditionally use to

 When leveling for this project, be extra thorough and check many different areas.
 I also like to take an additional step and check that cabinets and refrigerator doors open and close smoothly.
 I’ll even do a simple roll test with a ball or round piece of pipe to see that it stays put.
-You can also check your kitchen sink to ensure water doesn’t puddle up in one corner- that’s always an indication that your level is off.
+You can also check your kitchen sink to ensure water doesn’t puddle up in one corner- that indicates your level is off.
 This is the last time that I’ll annoy you with this message: Take your time and try to get it as close to perfect as possible- you’ll thank me later!

-Step 2: Connecting to the LevelMatePRO+
+Step 2: Connecting to the

 However, before you mount it, you will want to pair it with your phone and ensure it’s working correctly.
 By doing this first, you can also test mounting locations to ensure that you have a strong connection while inside your vehicle.
 You can do this step before leveling, but I’ll describe it here to keep everything simple to follow.

 To start, you’ll want to remove the four screws on the lid and set them aside.
 Next, insert the included battery from the packaging and install the plus (+) sign-up.
 Once inserted, replace the lid and reinstall the screws.
-If you want to use the RVs 12V system to power it, the LevelMatePRO+ has a micro USB port to connect it to the RV 12V system.
-Finally, be sure to install the lid so that the arrows on the top cover are pointing in the same direction as the arrow printed on the circuit board.
+If you want to use the RVs 12V system to power it, the

 Next, download the app.
 Go to the appropriate app store and download the app for your phone.
 In either the Google Play Store or Apple App Store, search for “levelMatePRO” to locate the app.
 Download the app on the device(s) you plan to use with the LevelMatePRO+.

 To pair the app to your LevelMatePro+, slide the on/off switch to the “on” position.
 Next, you should hear two beeps.
 Try it again, or check your battery if you don’t hear the beeps.
 You’ll need to repeat this step for every device you want to use.
-After you hear the beeps, start the LevelMatePRO app on the first phone or tablet.
-The app will connect to the LevelMatePRO+ and begin the registration process.
-Once you fill in all the required information, tap the ‘Register Device’ button at the bottom of the screen.
+After you hear the beeps, start the

 - RV Type